Category Archives: 2022 Films

 In trouble with an IRS inspector, Deirdre (Jamie Lee Curtis), Evelyn is contacted from a parallel universe and told that only she could save the world.
 She must quickly learn to channel her newfound powers and fight through the timelines of the multiverse to save her home, her family, and herself.

-I semi-cringed when I heard the film was action mixed with science-fiction and superhero multiverses, none of which are my genre of choice.
-The film goes beyond that with a sensory overload, a warped, onslaught of colorful wackiness that includes hot dog fingers, butt plugs, and a drag performance.
+I semi-cried when I heard the film was an action mix with science fiction and superhero multiverses, none of which are my genre of choice.
+The film goes beyond that with a sensory overload, a warped onslaught of colorful wackiness that includes hot dog fingers, butt plugs, and a drag performance.

-Directors, the Daniels, show through Evelyn’s character, how her life has disappointed her.
-Never appreciated by her father and living in the doldrums, angry and frustrated, she develops into a woman who appreciates the small moments of human connection in her life.
+Directors, the Daniels, show through Evelyn’s character how her life has disappointed her.
+Never appreciated by her father and living in a state of doldrums, she becomes an angry and frustrated young woman, but eventually develops into a person who enjoys the small moments of human connection in her life.

 We can all learn from Evelyn.

 What a treat to see Jamie Lee Curtis chew up the scenery playing Deirdre.
-Displaying her gut, wearing a bizarre grey wig, she plays part IRS agent, part lesbian lover depending on what universe she is in, and is a hoot.
+Displaying her gut, wearing a bizarre grey wig, she plays part IRS agent, part lesbian lover, depending on which universe she inhabits, and is a hoot.

-Finally, Stephanie Hsu is a gem as Stephanie who just wants to be loved by her mother.
+Finally, Stephanie Hsu is a gem as Stephanie, who wants to be loved by her mother.
 The actor has a bright future ahead of her.

-These actors get to play four or five different characters and show their acting chops.
+These actors get to play four or five different characters, showcasing their acting chops.

 Stylistically, the film is off the wall.
-Dizzying special effects and absurd editing pummel the viewer with ‘stuff’ that can be talked about from a technical perspective for weeks.
+Dizzying special effects and absurd editing bombard the viewer with ‘stuff’ that can be analyzed from a technical perspective for weeks.

 But at the end of the film, you will shed a tear or two at the emotion that sneaks up from behind in the most wonderful way.
 Quiet scenes between the noisy ones show humanity and love for one another.